 If You Didn't Take a Pill ASAP on the Day After You Forgot, What Should You Do?

 If you only missed one combined birth control pill, Brady advises taking it as soon as you remember, even if that means taking two pills at once.
 "If only one combined birth control pill is missed, the pill is still effective contraception, and you don't need a backup method like condoms," she explains.
-When I asked Brady if there is any risk in taking two pills at once, she explains that the only side effect is nausea.
+When I ask Brady if there is any risk in taking two pills at once, she explains that the only side effect is nausea.

 To avoid or curb nausea that you may experience after taking two pills at once, try taking the pills with food or before bed.

 As mentioned previously, if you missed multiple combined birth control pills (two or more), Brady says you'll need to use backup contraception for seven days.
 "If you missed two or more pills in the first week of your pills and had unprotected intercourse during that week, consider emergency contraception to prevent unplanned pregnancy," she advises.
 "If you missed multiple pills in the last (third) week of active pills, just throw the pack out and start a new one, in addition to using backup birth control for one week."

-Women who miss progestin-only pills should use condoms until they have been taking the mini pill again for seven days and should consider emergency contraception if they had unprotected intercourse around the time of the missed pill.
+Women who miss progestin-only pills should use condoms until they have been taking the mini pill again for around seven days and should consider emergency contraception if they had unprotected intercourse around the time of the missed pill.
 In both cases, remember to speak with your physician first to ensure this is safe for you.